 London 1639: The Guild Company of Distiller was founded.
 In order to regulate the production of spirits and liquors and guard the secrets of distillation, it published ‘The distiller of London’ for the sole use of members of the guild.

-After trawling through hundreds of documents, we still hadn’t found the key and we hit a dead end.
-Therefore, we decided to seek the help of one of the British Library’s curators who happened to be a respected food and drink historian.
-Yet even then, after months of research, we still weren’t able to break the code!
+After trawling through hundreds of documents, we still hadn’t found the key and we hit a dead end, we then decided to seek the help of one of the British Library’s curators who happened to be a respected food and drink historian. even then, after months of research, we still weren’t able to break the code!
 It seemed the secret had disappeared in history!

 Gin1689 beautifully combines juniper with dried quince and pippin (apple), lemon and orange peel, nutmeg, aniseed and clove.